kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 logic linking the fields together with context from the API operation to get as close as possible to the user's intentions.

+The following possible patch/update behaviors of old clients must be considered, and all API operations that previously succeeded must continue to succeed:
+  * old clients that PUT updates which drop the new field (for example, clients that unmarshal into typed structs, dropping unknown fields)
+  * old clients that PUT updates which preserve the new field (for example, clients that operate on untyped JSON data, preserving unknown fields)
+  * old clients that PATCH updates which only modify the singular field

+Test cases exercising each of those scenarios are recommended.

+!!!
+REWORK - a simple reading of "specified" is incorrect... this section defines "specified" on update to mean "present and changed"

 Upon any mutating API operation:
-  * If only the singular field is specified (e.g. an older client), API logic must populate plural[0] from the singular value, and de-dup the plural field.
+  * If only the singular field is specified (e.g. an older client), API logic must populate plural[0] from the singular value.
   * If only the plural field is specified (e.g. a newer client), API logic must populate the singular value from plural[0].
-  * If both the singular and plural fields are specified, API logic must validate that the singular value matches plural[0].
+  * If both the singular and plural fields are specified, and the singular value does not match plural[0], the singular value must rule, and API logic must set the plural value to a single-item list containing the singular value.
   * Any other case is an error and must be rejected.

 For this purpose "is specified" means the following: